Graduate Student Philosophy

 As you are certainly aware, you cannot gauge a lab environment until you spend some time in it.
 But, before coming to spend some time in our lab, you should realize that we are a little different.

-1. Our lab is located in University Research Park.
-This means that we are NOT on campus.
+1. Our lab is located in University Research Park (URP).
+We are NOT on campus.
 Most people find a way to get to and from campus, but it does add a few complexities to your day.
-Parking is free out at URP, so that is a definite benefit.
+Parking is free out at URP.

 2. Our lab is located in the AIDS Vaccine Research Lab (AVRL) in URP.
 Our building houses five independent faculty members, as well as three service units affiliated with the Wisconsin National Primate Research Center.
 We are not isolated.
 We share resources, mentorship, and expertise with everyone in our building.

 Overall, I think working at AVRL is fantastic.
 There are many skilled researchers here.
 This gives any student or staff member ample opportunity to interact with experts to get their questions answered.
-Also, it means there is a large number of people with diverse personalities, giving you an opportunity to learn to collaborate with others.
+Also, it means there is a large number of people with diverse personalities, giving you an opportunity to find research peers and colleagues.